 15 month to 2.9 years

-Our literacy rich classrooms promote early language skills and reading readiness, while playful, supervised activities support social interactions.
-Our award winning curricula** is at the core of our work with toddlers and provides a range of multi-sensory activities to help each child grow, learn and develop in the way best suited to their needs.
-We use Creative Curriculum and the Active Learning Series.
+Our literacy-rich classrooms promote early language skills and reading readiness, while playful, supervised activities support social interactions.
+Our award-winning curricula** is at the core of our work with toddlers and provides a range of multi-sensory activities to help each child grow, learn and develop in the way best suited to their needs.
+We use the Creative Curriculum and the Active Learning Series.

 Given the variability in quality and cultural bias among available tools, and partly due to our concern that our staff is able to effectively use the tool, we are conducting evaluations to select a screening tool for infants/toddlers.